navid72m/navid72m/README.md

 ---

 <p align="center">
-<i>"The best AI systems are the ones that humans actually want to use."</i>
+<i>"The most impactful AI systems are those that understand both the technical complexity and the human context they serve."</i>
 </p>

 <p align="center">